The Ultimate Guide to Low Impact Cardio Workouts

 Indoor rowers can be found on our gym floor and in Team Training.
-The looks of the rower might fool you.
+The looks of the rower might fool you, but there are countless row machine benefits.
 After all, sitting with your feet propped up for the duration of your cardio workout sounds pretty good.
 This low-impact exercise elevates your heart rate and can leave you burning calories well after your workout is through.
 To keep your rowing workouts interesting—time yourself.
 See how quickly you can row through 200 meters, and then try to beat that.
 It gives you something to work towards and makes the workout more exciting in general.

 3 | Cycling

 As a child, you probably never even considered how beneficial a bike would be to your future.
 Indoor cycling classes and riding bikes, in general, cause minimal joint strain and still allow you to bust through calories and break a sweat.
 Just hop into an indoor cycling class at one of our clubs and see!

 For one of the best low-impact exercises around, many athletes look to swimming for cardio.
 Since the water relieves your joints and bones of pressure, you can push yourself to your max while still completing your workout at a lower heart rate.
 Though some people see this as a negative, others claim that the cool water and pressure allow for a smoother exchange of oxygen.
 For people with joint pain, your best option for a great workout may be the lap pool.